-With unrest between Nationalist and Unionist citizens over the partition of Northern Ireland, which named the Republic of Ireland an independent state in 1921, with Northern Ireland under British control, violence erupted between some citizens who wanted to reunite with Ireland and citizens who preferred to remain under Britain.
+With unrest between Nationalist and Unionist citizens over the partition of Northern Ireland, which named the Republic of Ireland an independent state in 1921, and with Northern Ireland under British control, violence erupted between some citizens who wanted to reunite with Ireland and those who preferred to remain under Britain.
 This violence continued until the 1980s.
-During the conflict, paramilitary groups, both Republicans (Nationalist) and Loyalists (Unionist), emerged, spreading violence across Northern Ireland, with almost 2,000 murals erected depicting these conflicts.
-Here is a look at some of the best murals in Belfast that illustrate this complicated history, and culture in this city.
+During the conflict, paramilitary groups – both Republicans (Nationalist) and Loyalists (Unionist) – emerged, spreading violence across the country, with almost 2,000 wall paintings erected depicting these conflicts.
+Here is a look at some of the best murals in Belfast that illustrate this complicated history and the culture in this city.

-The mural on the Falls Road shows Ireland symbolised in an idyllic landscape escaping through the cracks of Northern Ireland.
+This mural on the Falls Road shows Ireland symbolised in an idyllic landscape, escaping through the cracks of Northern Ireland.

 Bobby Sands was a member of the paramilitary group the Irish Republican Army and a member of the UK parliament.
-He led the 1981 hunger strike and died in Prison Maze while on strike.
+He led the 1981 hunger strike and died while in HM Prison Maze.

 This mural celebrates the women of Andersonstown, who protested a 36-hour curfew imposed by British troops on the Falls Road by marching through the street and bringing food to those in the area.

-African-American Frederick Douglas was a leader of the abolitionist movement, travelling to Ireland thereafter to become an advocate for the Irish Nationalist movement.
+African-American Frederick Douglass was a leader of the abolitionist movement, travelling to Ireland thereafter to become an advocate for the Irish Nationalist movement.

-This mural attempts to draw a parallel between the Nationalist cause in Northern Ireland and Nelson Mandela’s anti-apartheid movement in South Africa, where he served as president of the country from 1994-1999.
-However, in recent years, the mural is understood as a symbol of peace and stability, in the aftermath of conflict.
+This mural attempts to draw a parallel between the Nationalist cause in Northern Ireland and Nelson Mandela’s anti-apartheid movement in South Africa, where he served as president of the country from 1994 to 1999.
+However, in recent years, the mural has come to symbolise peace and stability in the aftermath of conflict.

-This mural is a tribute to the loyalist and member of the Ulster Defence Association Jack Coulter, who was killed by a rival loyalist group, the Ulster Volunteer Force, in 2000.
+This mural is a tribute to the Loyalist and member of the Ulster Defence Association (UDA) Jackie Coulter, who was killed by a rival Loyalist group, the Ulster Volunteer Force (UVF), in 2000.

-A colourful mural which illustrates the modern tradition of Unionism, from marching bands to Orange banners, which symbolise the Protestant religion, a popular religion within Unionist Northern Irish populations.
+This colourful mural illustrates the modern tradition of Unionism, from marching bands to orange banners, which symbolise the Protestant religion, popular within Unionist Northern Irish populations.

-A mural which marks the beginning of Sandy Row, a predominantly Unionist residence area in Belfast.
+This mural marks the beginning of Sandy Row, a predominantly Unionist residential area in Belfast.

 King William III, colloquially known as William of Orange or ‘King Billy’ in Scotland and Northern Ireland, was a Protestant ruler.
-He waged wars against major Catholic rulers in the 17th century, which included the famous Bally of the Boyne in 1690, which is celebrated annually by Unionist communities.
+He waged wars against major Catholic rulers in the 17th century, including at the famous Battle of the Boyne in 1690, which is celebrated annually by Unionist communities.

-Freedom 2000 shows the letter ‘H’ to represent Cell Block H of Prison Maze, which upon its closure in 2000 released several Unionist prisoners from paramilitary groups.
+Freedom 2000 shows the letter “H” to represent Cell Block H of HM Prison Maze, which upon its closure in 2000 released several Unionist prisoners from paramilitary groups.

 This mural caused controversy when it was revealed, showing a tribute to paramilitary member Stephen McKeag, who died in 2000.

-A solidarity mural which shows all groups within the Northern Irish community looking toward the parliament building, Stormbound, which operates on Home Rule in Northern Ireland.
-The word ‘progress’ is used to symbolise a journey towards peace.
+This mural shows all groups within the Northern Irish community looking towards the Parliament Buildings, Stormont.
+The word “progress” is used to symbolise a journey towards peace.

-The ‘solidarity wall’ includes many modern artworks, including this recreation of Picasso’s Guernica to represent global struggle in our world.
+The “solidarity wall” includes many modern artworks, including a recreation of Picasso’s Guernica to represent global struggle in our world.

-Linen was the pinnacle of Northern Irish trade in the mid-19th century, with many women going into the trade since youth.
-A tribute to their contribution to Belfast trade and the Northern Irish economy, this mural in West Belfast depicts the female workers of Ross’s Mill.
+Linen was a major Northern Irish trade in the mid-19th century, with many young women working in the industry.
+A tribute to their contribution to the Belfast trade and the Northern Irish economy, this mural in West Belfast depicts the female workers of Ross’s Mill.